MarcJos/Merope/doc/MicroStructuresManual.md

 **Main methods** :
 - `MultiInclusions_3D()`: trivial constructor.
 - `setInclusions(primitiveInclusions)` : the microstructure is made of inclusions, given by the object `primitiveInclusions`, which is of type `SphereInclusions_3D`, `LaguerreTess_3D`, `PolyInclusions_3D` or `SpheroPolyInclusions_3D`.
+- `enlarge(identifiers, width)` : enlarge each microInclusion designated by the identifier list.
+  - `identifiers` : list of int,
+  - `width` : list of double (or a single double).
 - `addLayer(identifiers, newPhase, width)` : add a new layer to microInclusions designated by the identifier list.
   - `identifiers` : list of int,
   - `newPhase`: list of int (or a single int),